ispras/dedoc/docs/source/structure_types/article.rst

             :lines: 1745-1880

-    * **bibliography references**: We added bibliography references into annotations of the article's text.
+    * **bibliography references**: bibliography references in annotations of the article's text.

-        Text can contain references on bibliography_item nodes.
+        Text can contain references on ``bibliography_item`` nodes.
-        (for example, "Authors in [5] describe an approach ...".
-Here "[5]" is the reference).
+        For example, "Authors in [5] describe an approach ...".
+Here "[5]" is the reference.
-        We present the bibliography reference as the annotation with ``"name"="bibliography_ref"`` and value of bibliography item's uuid
+        We present the bibliography reference as the annotation with ``name="bibliography_ref"`` and value of bibliography item's uuid.
+        See documentation of the class :class:`~dedoc.data_structures.ReferenceAnnotation` for more details.

-        Example of bibliography reference in dedoc:
+        Example of a bibliography reference in dedoc is given below.
         There is a textual node with two bibliography references (with two annotations):

         .. example of "node_id": "0.15.0"